 How does CMV affect pregnancy?

 Pregnant women who are healthy are not at special risk from CMV infection.
 Pregnant women who are infected with CMV rarely have symptoms, but rather their developing baby may be at risk for congenital (meaning from birth) CMV disease.
 The transmission rate to the fetus is between 30-50% according to the Organization of Teratology Information Service (OTIS).
 Of those babies who become infected, only 10-15% show signs of congenital CMV after primary maternal infection.
 Congenital CMV affects about 0.2-2.5% of babies worldwide.

 For a woman who has a recurrent CMV infection during pregnancy (meaning this is not a primary infection), the rate of newborn CMV infection is about 1%.
-Of these, only 1-10% of the babies born with the CMV infection will have symptoms at birth and another 10-15% may not show any symptoms at birth, but still may have long term affects such as hearing loss and learning disabilities.
+Of these, only 1-10% of the babies born with the CMV infection will have symptoms at birth and another 10-15% may not show any symptoms at birth, but still may have long term effects such as hearing loss and learning disabilities.

 The following potential problems can occur for infants who are infected from their mothers before (during pregnancy) birth:

 - Moderate enlargement of the liver and spleen, small red spots on the skin, problems with the eyes and seizures are potential complications.